bluerobotics/ping-viewer/Home.md

 #### Distance Axis

 The Distance Axis is labeled with bold numbers on the right-hand edge of the Waterfall.
-This axis represents the distance of an object from the Ping device transducer.
+This axis represents the distance from the Ping device transducer.
 The axis runs vertically down the screen, with the face of the transducer (zero distance) located at the top of the window.
 The deeper/farther an object is from the transducer, the closer its return will appear to the bottom of the window.
 The Distance Axis scale automatically adjusts to display the current scanning range of the Ping device.

 There is an orange arrow on the Distance Axis indicating the distance to the target in the most recent measurement (this is the same as the Distance Readout).